-This is the bacon deviled eggs recipe you’ve been waiting for!
+This is the best deviled eggs with bacon recipe you’ve been waiting for!
 Perfectly hard cooked eggs are halved and stuffed with a creamy filling and topped with crispy, crunchy bacon.

 This is the recipe I always make for family gatherings, picnics and holidays.
 My filling recipe has a secret ingredient that makes them extra flavorful, and we also share why we cut our eggs across the middle instead of lengthwise.